ShermanTsang/x-logger/docs/roadmap.md

 The following is a list of features that are planned to be implemented in the future.

-- [ ] Support custom message keyword signature
+- [ ] Support custom text keyword signature
 - [ ] Support save log to file
 - [ ] Support save log to IndexedDB (browser runtime)